RubixML/ML/docs/estimator.md

 The Estimator interface is implemented by all learners in Rubix ML.
 It provides basic inference functionality through the `predict()` method which returns a set of predictions from a dataset.
 Additionally, it provides methods for returning estimator type and data type compatibility declarations.

 ### Make Predictions
-Return the predictions from a dataset in an array:
+Return the predictions from a dataset containing unknown samples in an array:
 ```php
 public predict(Dataset $dataset) : array
 ```